Lachlan-Mayne/english-notes/pete r/English.md

 - Truman talking about going on adventures to the mirror
 - Irony of wanting to be an adventurer as he is locked up in a world
 - He eventually does what the closest thing to being an explorer and takes a ship
-- Boat is called "Santa Maria" an
+- Boat is called "Santa Maria" linking him to Christopher Columbus
 - Bridge is a metaphor for being trapped
 - Flashbacks used to provide backstory for fear
 - Trauma from his dad dying in the past while on the beach